 The amount of the survivor's pension for orphans is derived from the survivor's pension.
 If there are children from another marriage who are also entitled to the survivor's pension, the pension is shared between both groups of entitled children.

-You have worked in Belgium, but now live in one of the following countries:
+You have worked in Belgium, but now live in:

 - a country in the European Economic Area,